Tripp Pond, Maine, USA

 - Statistics / Weather / Helpful Links

 Looking for Tripp Pond cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Well-loved Tripp Pond, sometimes called Tripp Lake, holds a prominent place in the recreation plans around Poland, Maine.
 Located in the Lakes and Mountains region of western Maine, the area holds some of the most exclusive and expensive traditional children’s summer camps in the United States.
 Only one camp still exists on 735-acre Tripp Pond: a girls-only summer camp that has drawn generations of young girls to the clean, clear waters.
 Campers and visitors alike come to Tripp Pond for fishing, swimming, paddle-sports, sun and sand.